bradgarropy/bradgarropy.com/content/posts/nextjs-dark-mode.md

 ## ♟️ strategy

-My overall strategy involves a few different paths.
-First, I maintain the `theme` state in a [React context][context].
-Next, I persist the theme across reloads using [local storage][local-storage].
-Finally, the theme is applied by adding a `dark` class to the `html` element, and [Tailwind][tailwind] handles the rest of the styling.
+My overall strategy involved a few different aspects.
+First, I maintained the `theme` state in a [React context][context].
+Next, I persisted the theme across reloads using [local storage][local-storage].
+Finally, I applied the theme by adding a `dark` class to the `html` element, and [Tailwind][tailwind] handled the rest of the styling.

 ![dark mode diagram][dark-mode-diagram]